SneakingCat/fay-ticker/README.md

 Introduction
 ------------
-Fay-Ticker is a little test of the Fay programming language (see https://github.com/faylang/fay/wiki).
+Fay-Ticker is a demo of the Fay programming language (see https://github.com/faylang/fay/wiki).
 The application is showing what a "throughput ticker" could look like.